danhorst/danhorst.com/content/rum/cocktail-standards.md

 Ti Punch is a traditional cocktail from Marinique

+_Ingredients_

 - 1 teaspoon [Petite Canne Sugar Cane Syrup][1] (or demerara syrup in a pinch)
 - 2 oz Rhum Agricole
 - 2 juice from two lime wedges

+_Preparation_

 1. Add rum and syrup to glass
 2. Squeeze lime wedges into glass
-3. Stir
+3. Stir with bar spoon
 4. Add squeezed lime wedges to the glass

 ### Rum Recommendations

-Because of it's origin, Ti Punch should be made with a rum agricole.
+Because of it's origin, Ti Punch should be made with a rhum agricole.
 Specifically:

 <span class="prefix">⑦</span>Cane AOC Martinique rhum agricole blanc
 <span class="prefix">⑧</span>Cane AOC Martinique rhum agricole vieux